‘Shaky and nervous’: WA entrepreneurs face uncertainty after SVB bust

 The bank has been one of the biggest providers of venture debt, which is used by early-stage startups that have received partial backing from VC firms but may still be years from profits or even revenues.
 (Qualifying startups could typically get venture debt equal to 25% to 35% of their VC funding, according to the SVB website.)

-SVB had also become a key financier for Black, Latino and women-founded companies, which federal data show are less less likely to get financing than white-run companies.
+SVB had also become a key financier for Black, Latino and women-founded companies, which federal data shows are less likely to get financing than white-run companies.

 With SVB’s future up in the air, it’s not clear how easily startups of any kind will be able to secure venture debt.